sagar431/lightning-template-hydra/README.md

 ## Dataset

-This project uses a dog breed classification dataset from Google Drive.
-The data should be organized in the following structure:
+This project uses a dog breed classification dataset hosted on Google Drive.
+The data will be automatically downloaded and organized in the following structure:

 ```
 data/